Who we are

 House of the Good Shepherd is a 501(c)(3) nonprofit corporation.
 Of greatest significance, our funding has and will continue to be based on the merits of our programs.
 We are funded entirely by donations from private sources such as foundations, corporations, organizations, and individuals.

-We are not supported by the United Way, the Catholic Church, or any federal, state, or local government.
+We are not supported by the United Way, or any federal, state, or local government.
 Our independent status enables House of the Good Shepherd to tailor programs suited to the individual needs of each family we serve, without being restricted to the limitations of a restrictive “one size fits all” approach.